Yarharm/Distributed-Systems-Design/Compute_Engine/READE.md

 *Binaries must mimic package structure*

 ## Security
-Specify security policy for the Client and a Server.
+Specify security policy for the client and a server.
 Sample security protocol for the complete access in local development.
 ```
 grant {